Desbeers/Make-Books/sample book/00 02 Installation.md

 And the whole fun stops...
 I’ll tried to “just use the font from the folder” and, although I could get that done, it gave more troubles...
 LuaLaTeX remembers where fonts are and will never forget it; unless you do magic...
 Didn’t want to do that kind of magic; not worth the risk of breaking even more.
 So... just install the font, it’s gorgeous!

+For PDF, the font `otf-cm-unicode` is used.
+You have to have it installed as part of your LaTeX installation.
+For Arch Linux, it is in the ‘aur’.

 ## Place the folder

 The content of the `Make-books` repo can be copied to any location on your computer.
 Mine is in `~/Documents/Leesvoer/scripts` for example.
 Only one thing, don’t move any files inside this folder, keep them in place.